 How to Keep Your Recycled Electronics Off the Grey Market

 You never want to believe it could happen to you.
-When hiring a company to securely destroy a product or prototype, it is assumed that the vendor has a pretty solid understanding of how important it is to ensure your product will not enter the grey market.
+When hiring a company to securely destroy a product or prototype, it is assumed the vendor has a solid understanding of how important it is to ensure your product will not enter the grey market.
 However, time and time again companies fall victim to unauthorized grey market distribution of their products when they thought they had taken proper precautions.
-One study revealed that grey market sales could exceed $40 billion annually (1).
+One study revealed grey market sales could exceed $40 billion annually (1).

 As much as the industry is aware of this risk, the issue remains.
 One major software company, sued their recycling vendor on more than one occasion even after they had audited their service provider.
 In one of their incidents they handed over 70,000 copies of a product for destruction, and later found those same items were instead being sold online.
 This put outdated copies of their product into the hands of consumers and forced them to take action toward the protection of their trademark.